Abdullahi Hassan: 2023

 At the 2023 NCAA Indoor Championships, Hassan once again competed as part of Wisconsin's DMR team, replicating their performance from the year prior as well, placing third.
 At the NCAA Outdoor Championships, Hassan qualified for his first national final, placing fourth in 1:46.30.

 Selected to represent Canada at the NACAC U23 Championships in San José, Costa Rica taking place in July, he placed fourth in the 800 m final on July 23.
 Competing as part of Canada's 4 x 400 team he placed fourth and as part of the mixed 4 x 400, he earned a bronze medal.
 Just a few days later, Hassan competed at the Canadian Championships in Langley, British Columbia, where he placed second in 1:46.93.

 Having been sufficiently high-enough on the world ranking list, Hassan was selected to represent Canada in the 800 m at the World Championships in Budapest.
 Making his world championship debut, he finished fifth in his first round heat in 1:46.33, less than two-tenths of a second off of his lifetime best, but not enough to advance to the next round.
 Following the competition, he noted that "[I] had never been to a competition like this or a stadium this big" and that fellow Canadian Marco Arop told him to "take in the moment and experience".

 2024

 Hassan opened his 2024 season with an indoor 800 m personal best of 1:46.61 to take the win at the Badgers Windy City Invite in Chicago, breaking the Wisconsin school record in the process.
 At the NCAA Indoor Championships in Boston, he contested just the individual 800 m, qualifying for final and taking eighth place.

+2025

+Hassan transferred to the Mississippi State Bulldogs track and field team for the 2025 season.

+Personal life

+Hassan is of Somalian descent through his parents.